 A sought-after educator, clinician, and competition judge, Professor Bybee serves on the voice faculty at Loyola University’s College of Music and Fine Arts in New Orleans.
 She is also part of the leadership team for New England Conservatory’s Opera Studies program, in partnership with Artistic Advisor Stephen Lord and Opera Studies Chair Joshua Major.

 This season, she will appear as Mary in Der fliegende Holländer with Seattle Opera, Little Buttercup in H.M.S.
 Pinafore at Shreveport Opera, and as Mrs. Lovett in Sweeney Todd with Glimmerglass Opera.
-In future seasons, she makes returns to Houston Grand Opera and The Dallas Opera.
+In future seasons, she makes returns to Houston Grand Opera, New Orleans Opera, and The Dallas Opera.

 Recently, Ms. Bybee appeared as Mrs. Lovett in Sondheim’s beloved horror story, Sweeney Todd at Vancouver Opera; Madame de la Haltière in Cendrillon with New Orleans Opera; Mary in Opera Carolina’s production of Der fliegende Holländer; Dame Marthe in Faust with Arizona Opera; Madame Armfeldt in A Little Night Music with the Pine Mountain Music Festival; and Beethoven’s Symphony No. 9 with Seattle Symphony and San Antonio Symphony.